- Completed Common Application or Coalition Application

 - Portfolios are required for Studio Art, and are encouraged for majors within the College of Arts, Media and Design.
 Beginning in Spring 2018, a portfolio is no longer required for Music Technology applicants.
 Northeastern uses SlideRoom for online portfolio submissions.
 Visit these pages to learn more about details regarding the portfolio requirements for Studio Art and portfolio guidelines for all other CAMD majors.

-- Non-U.S. citizen applicants are required to submit the Certification of Finances form for their application to be considered complete.
+- Non-U.S. citizen applicants are required to submit the Declaration and Certification of Finances (DCF) form for their application to be considered complete.
 The Certification of Finances is designed to assist colleges and universities in obtaining complete and accurate information about the funds available to international applicants.
 As Northeastern is unable to offer state or federally-funded financial support to international applicants, the process of verifying the financial resources of students is essential.

 - General Equivalency Diploma (GED) recipients should provide their official GED score reports and their most complete high school transcript.